DonGateley/UWW/README.md

 It could provide a new standard framework for geo-history that could be easy to explore and interact with.

-A verifiable vote could be taken.
+A verifiable vote could be given anywhere.
 A beacon could be established at any point in spacetime and tracked.
 You might want to compare what the beacon says with what something else at that same physical point says.

 In fact I consider this an important thing to do if it hasn't been done.
 It's time, perhaps, to send up a bird with the right horns and some master synchronization capabilities to calibrate our other birds.